-- if it is an academy trust, the salary must be in line with what they pay unqualified teachers (UQTs); - if it is a local authority maintained school, then the salary must be between the minimum and maximum of the unqualified teacher pay range.
+- Payment must at all times during training be in accordance with at least the minimum of the unqualified teacher pay range.
+If the employer is an academy trust or independent school, the salary must be in line with the amount that they pay to unqualified teachers (UQTs); - if it is a local authority maintained school, then the salary must be between the minimum and maximum of the unqualified teacher pay range.